zmqless/python-zeroless/docs/development.rst

 Testing
 -------

-Tests are implemented using the ``py.test`` framework and are located in the tests/ directory.
-Their module name typically resembles the full path of the module they're testing.
+Tests make use of the ``py.test`` framework and are located in the tests/ folder.
 However, we recommend the usage of ``tox`` as it will test our codebase against both Python 2.7 and 3.0.

 .. include:: ../README.rst
    :start-after: _testing_content_start: